Updates have been made to this post to add information about PVC and non-toxic toddler pool options.

 It is collapsible for storage but does NOT collapse when the kids are playing in it.

-No worrying about it getting damaged, no needing to replace it year after year, and even the smallest size has been plenty big for our needs.
+No worrying about it getting damaged, no needing to replace it year after year, and even the small pool size has been plenty big for our needs.
 Even three kids have played in it together with no complaints!
+(It does comes in different sizes so you can pick what’s best for your family or buy a few different sizes!)

-It has been perfect when my babies are new at sitting because it’s sturdy enough for them to lean their backs against without falling over.
+It has been the best kiddie pool for when my babies are new at sitting because it’s sturdy enough for them to lean their backs against without falling over.
 My older children love interacting with the baby and feeling part of the fun with them together in this pool.

 My third daughter loves the pool so much that she says playing in it is her favorite part of our annual beach vacation 😉